 Wind Star’s decor was updated with new furnishings, upholstery, art, lighting, wall coverings, carpeting, ceiling finishes, window treatments, and floor coverings.
-The design palette combines sand and marine colors contrasting elegantly with the warmth of wood finishes, elevating the look and feel to stylish luxury at sea.
+The design palette combines sand and marine colours contrasting elegantly with the warmth of wood finishes, elevating the look and feel to stylish luxury at sea.

 The Restaurant was transformed into a whole new dining experience as AmphorA Restaurant including a redesigned seating layout, and state-of-the-art wine display and storage.
-A new menu was introduced featuring savory dishes such as Dover sole, duck a l’orange and lobster ravioli.
+A new menu was introduced featuring savoury dishes such as Dover sole, duck a l’orange and lobster ravioli.
 The Veranda’s outdoor seating was significantly expanded, creating an ideal mid-ship area for guests to enjoy breakfast and lunch alfresco.
 The interior includes a new buffet, new lighting, and epicurean style display counters.
 The Compass Rose was also reconfigured to open up expansively to the adjoining outdoor deck.

 Other public areas enhanced include:

-- The Lounge – new hardwood flooring was put in, accented with inset rugs, a new mix of contemporary furniture, and a lighter color palette.
+- The Lounge – new hardwood flooring was put in, accented with inset rugs, a new mix of contemporary furniture, and a lighter colour palette.
 A new AV system was also put in place.

 - Casino – installed new sound insulation.

 - Reception Area – received a make-over with new artwork and a fresh colour palette.